Is The Trial of Chicago 7’s Richard Schultz Based on a Real Lawyer? Where is He Now?

 Schultz continued, “The protesters were chanting, ‘The whole world is watching, the whole world is watching.
 And they were!”
 Right before the trial began, the lawyer said this about the Chicago 7 – “A week before the trial started, they announced they were going to bring to the trial, the riots they brought to the convention.
 They were encouraging, to say the least, violence during the trial.”

 The actual trial was also as chaotic, if not more, as shown in the movie.
-Multiple sources attest to the fact that Judge Julius Hoffman was already biased towards the defendants from the start.
+Multiple sources attest that Judge Julius Hoffman was already biased toward the defendants from the start.
 Adding fuel to an already contemptuous fire in the courtroom was the Chicago 8, who would spare no opportunity to call the judge out.
 Bobby Seale, National Chairman of the Black Panthers, called the judge a “bigot” and a “racist” when the latter did not follow due process for Bobby’s legal representation.

 The lead prosecutor saw all this unfold before his very eyes.
-In fact, the trial was quite a high profile one, and celebrities like Allen Ginsberg and Phil Ochs also testified.
+In fact, the trial was quite a high-profile one, and celebrities like Allen Ginsberg and Phil Ochs also testified.
 At one instance, Schultz recalled that one of the witnesses on the stand was singing, and he objected to this.
 He remembered that his daughter shouted to let the man continue.
 Given such encounters in the courtroom, it is safe to say that the trial of Chicago 7 was one of the most notorious ones in the history of America.

 Richard Schultz was known for objecting to the many things that the defense counsel tried to argue.
 Many have stated that Judge Hoffman was a man who almost always sided with the prosecution throughout his career.
 Speaking of the Chicago 7, Schultz said, “They were violent, they were revolutionaries, and they wanted to destroy our federal government.”
 Two out of the seven were acquitted on all charges related to the riots.
 Five defendants were acquitted of conspiracy but were still found guilty on charges of crossing state lines with the intent to incite a riot.